HMAS Otway (S 59): Design and construction

 The Oberon class was based heavily on the preceding Porpoise class of submarines, with changes made to improve the vessels' hull integrity, sensor systems, and stealth capabilities.
 Eight submarines were ordered for the RAN, in two batches of four.
 The first batch (including Otway) was approved in 1963, and the second batch was approved during the late 1960s, although two of these were cancelled before construction started in 1969, with the funding redirected to the Fleet Air Arm.
 This was the fourth time the RAN had attempted to establish a submarine branch.

 The submarine was 295.2 ft long, with a beam of 26.5 ft, and a draught of 18 ft when surfaced.
 At full load displacement, she displaced 2,030 tons when surfaced, and 2,410 tons when submerged.
 The two propeller shafts were each driven by an English Electric motor providing 3500 bhp and 3500 shp; the electricity for these was generated by two Admiralty Standard Range supercharged V16 diesel generators.
 The submarine could travel at up to 12 kn on the surface, and up to 17 kn when submerged, had a maximum range of 9000 nmi at 12 kn, and a test depth of 200 m.
-When launched, the boat had a company of 8 officers and 56 sailors, but by the time she decommissioned, the number of sailors had increased to 60.
+When launched, the boat had a company of 8 officers and 56 sailors, but by the time she was decommissioned, the number of sailors had increased to 60.
 In addition, up to 16 trainees could be carried.

 The main armament of the Oberons consisted of six 21 in torpedo tubes.
 The British Mark 8 torpedo was initially carried by the submarine; this was later replaced by the wire-guided Mark 23.
 Between 1977 and 1985, the Australian Oberons were upgraded to carry United States Navy Mark 48 torpedoes and UGM-84 Sub Harpoon anti-ship missiles.
 As of 1996, the standard payload of an Australian Oberon was a mix of 20 Mark 48 Mod 4 torpedoes and Sub Harpoon missiles.
 Some or all of the torpedo payload could be replaced by Mark 5 Stonefish sea mines, which were deployed through the torpedo tubes.
-On entering service, two stern-mounted, short-length 21 in torpedo tubes for Mark 20 anti-submarine torpedoes.
+On entering service, two stern-mounted, short-length 21 in torpedo tubes for Mark 20 anti-submarine torpedoes were also fitted.
 However, the development of steerable wire-guided torpedoes made the less-capable aft-firing torpedoes redundant; they were closed off, and later removed during a refit.

 Otway was laid down by Scotts Shipbuilding and Engineering Company at Greenock, Scotland on 29 June 1965, The submarine was launched on 29 November 1966 by Princess Marina: the first RAN submarine and second RAN vessel after the cruiser to be launched by a member of the Royal Family.
 In January 1968, RAN personnel sent to Scotland to train before the submarine was completed provided assistance to residents whose houses were destroyed in a storm.
 Otway was commissioned into the RAN on 23 April 1968.